s) Provisions and contingent liabilities

 i) Estimation for income tax: Note 1 (d)

-ii) Estimation of useful life of tangible assets: Note 1 (f)
+ii) Estimation of useful life of property, plant and equipment: Note 1 (f)

 iii) Estimation of defined benefit obligations: Note 1 (t)